nats-io/nats-architecture-and-design/spec/connection.md

 If fine-grained control over reconnect attempts intervals is needed, this option allows users to specify one.
 Implementation should make sense in a given language.
 For example, it can be a callback `fn reconnect(attempt: int) -> Duration`.

+#### Disconnect buffer

+If given client supports storing messges during disconnect periods, this option allows to tweak the number of stored messages.
+It should also allow disable buffering entirely.

 #### Tls required